cmsequeira/cmsequeira/README.md

 Hello!
 My name is Tianna Sequeira and I am interested in learning about all things software, electronics, and system design!

-🔧 I'm currently wrapping up my Bachelor’s Degree in Sustainable Energy Engineering (Honors), with a minor in International Studies <br/>
+🔧 I'm currently wrapping up my Bachelor’s Degree in Sustainable Energy Engineering (Honours), with a minor in International Studies <br/>
-🚀 I'm fascinated by how we can build technology to protect our planet 🌍 — and then take those innovations to explore beyond it 🌌 <br/>
+🚀 I'm fascinated by how we can build technology to protect our planet 🌍 - and then take those innovations to explore beyond it 🌌 <br/>

 My main interests: <br/>